cloudflare/cloudflare-docs/content/pages/platform/custom-domains.md

 Certification Authority Authorization (CAA) records allow you to restrict certificate issuance to specific Certificate Authorities (CAs).

-This can cause issues when adding a custom domain to your Pages project if you have CAA records that don't allow Cloudflare to a certificate for your custom domain.
+This can cause issues when adding a [custom domain](/pages/platform/custom-domains/) to your Pages project if you have CAA records that do not allow Cloudflare to a certificate for your custom domain.

 To resolve this, add the necessary CAA records to allow Cloudflare to issue a certificate for your custom domain.